30 Things To Do in Milwaukee with Kids

 5. Immerse yourself in three different terrains at the Mitchell Park Conservatory, aka the Domes, where you can explore the desert, the tropics, and the floral gardens.

 6. Explore a festival or two...or six...
-Milwaukee is the "City of Festivals," from the world's largest music festival (SummerFest) to the Wilde Subaru Family Kite Festival and an array of cultural festivals celebrating Hispanic, Italian, Polish, German, Irish, and Scottish heritages and more.
+Milwaukee is the "City of Festivals," from the world's largest music festival (SummerFest) to the Wilde Subaru Family Kite Festival and an array of cultural festivals celebrating Hispanic, Italian, Polish, German, Irish, and Scottish heritage and more.

 Explore the Wisconsin State Fair during your August visit.
 Photo courtesy of the fair.